 In practice: a product of my own

-One of my own products — an AI nutrition assistant — is a .NET mono-repo with seven backend services and four frontends (web, iOS, Android, watch).
-Each service has its own SonarQube project (identity, recipe, …), each app its own (web, ios, …), all running against a self-hosted SonarQube Developer Edition in the k3s cluster — only that edition brings branch/PR analysis and taint analysis; the free Community Build covers the main branch only.
+One of my own products — an AI nutrition assistant — is built in .NET, with several backend services and apps for web, iOS, Android and watch.
+Each service and app has its own SonarQube project, all running against a self-hosted SonarQube instance in a Kubernetes cluster.
 No code leaves my infrastructure — for a privacy-sensitive use case, that isn't a detail, it's a prerequisite.

 The backend scan sits behind the test jobs in GitLab CI so the scanner picks up the coverage reports: